2013 Stanley Cup playoffs

-The 2013 Stanley Cup playoffs of the National Hockey League (NHL) began on April 30, 2013, following the conclusion of the 2012–13 NHL regular season.
-The regular season was shortened to 48 games, and the playoffs pushed to a later date, due to a lockout.
-The playoffs ended on June 24, 2013, with the Chicago Blackhawks defeating the Boston Bruins in six games to win the Stanley Cup.
-Patrick Kane won the Conn Smythe trophy as the playoffs MVP, with 19 points (9 goals and 10 assists).
+The 2013 Stanley Cup playoffs was the playoff tournament of the National Hockey League (NHL) for the 2012–13 season.
+They began on April 30, 2013, following the conclusion of the regular season.
+The regular season was shortened to 48 games and the playoffs were pushed to a later date due to a lockout.
+The playoffs ended on June 24, 2013, with the Chicago Blackhawks defeating the Boston Bruins in the Stanley Cup Finals in six games to win the Stanley Cup.
+Patrick Kane won the Conn Smythe Trophy as the playoffs MVP, with 19 points (9 goals and 10 assists).

-The Blackhawks made the playoffs as the Presidents' Trophy winners with the most points (i.e. best record) during the regular season.
+The Blackhawks made the playoffs as the Presidents' Trophy winners with the most points (i.e., best record) during the regular season.
 The Detroit Red Wings increased their postseason appearance streak to twenty-two seasons, the longest active streak at the time.
 The Toronto Maple Leafs made the playoffs for the first time since 2004, breaking the longest active drought at the time.
-The 2013 Stanley Cup playoffs marked the first time since 1996 that every Original Six team advanced to the playoffs in the same year.
-Additionally, four Canadian teams qualified for the playoffs (Montreal, Ottawa, Toronto, and Vancouver), the most since 2006.
-The first round series between Montreal and Ottawa was the first playoff series between two Canadian teams since 2004.
-For the second time in three years, all three teams from California made the playoffs.
-For the first time since 2007, and for only the third time in history, all four former WHA teams; Carolina (formerly the Hartford Whalers), Colorado (formerly the Quebec Nordiques), Edmonton, and Phoenix (formerly the Winnipeg Jets) missed the playoffs in the same year.
-The New Jersey Devils and Philadelphia Flyers missed the playoffs this year, marking the first time this happened since the Devils' move to the East Coast in 1982.
+The 2013 Stanley Cup playoffs marked the first time since 1996 that every Original Six team (Boston, Chicago, the Detroit Red Wings, the Montreal Canadiens, the New York Rangers, and Toronto) advanced to the playoffs in the same year.
+Additionally, four Canadian teams qualified for the playoffs (Montreal, the Ottawa Senators, Toronto, and the Vancouver Canucks), the most since 2006.
+The first-round series between Montreal and Ottawa was the first playoff series between two Canadian teams since 2004.
+For the second time in three years, all three teams from California (the Anaheim Ducks, Los Angeles Kings, and San Jose Sharks) made the playoffs.
+The New Jersey Devils and Philadelphia Flyers missed the playoffs this year, marking the first time this happened since the Devils relocated from Colorado in 1982.

-For the first time since 1945, the four semifinalists were the previous four Stanley Cup champions: Pittsburgh (2009), Chicago (2010), Boston (2011), and Los Angeles (2012).
+For the first time since 1945, the four semifinalists were the previous four Stanley Cup champions: the Pittsburgh Penguins (2009), Chicago (2010), Boston (2011), and Los Angeles (2012).
 In fact, Detroit, the 2008 Stanley Cup champions, were the last team to be eliminated in the conference semifinals, so the last five teams remaining were the previous five champions.
-The 2013 Stanley Cup Finals were contested between Chicago Blackhawks and Boston Bruins, the first meeting in the Final between the two teams, and the first time that two Original Six teams competed in the Final since Montreal defeated the New York Rangers in the 1979 Stanley Cup Finals.
-It is also the most recent Cup Final to feature two Original Six teams.
+The 2013 Stanley Cup Finals were contested between Blackhawks and Bruins, the first meeting in the Finals between the two teams, and the first time that two Original Six teams competed in the Finals since Montreal defeated the New York Rangers in the 1979 Stanley Cup Finals.
+It is also the most recent Stanley Cup Finals to feature two Original Six teams.

 The Blackhawks also became the first Presidents' Trophy winners to win the Stanley Cup since the Red Wings in 2008.
-They are the most recent NHL team to accomplish this feat.
+To date they are the most recent team to accomplish this feat and most recent Presidents' Trophy winners to even reach the Finals.

-These playoffs featured 27 overtime games, the most since 1993 and the second-most in NHL history.
+These playoffs featured 27 overtime games, the most since 28 happened in 1993 and the second most in NHL history.